akpingel/sphinx-template/source/firstDraft/index.rst

         return result;
       }

-For this function, the return valid is a tuple.
-This allows a sum of numbers and the count of the numbers being added to be calculated.
+For this function, the return value is a tuple.
+This allows a sum of numbers and the count of the numbers that's being added to be calculated.

 Deconstruction allows us to deconstruct/decompose an object into parts.
 The ``Deconstruct`` method must be defined to deconstruct and object.
 For example, decomposing a DateTime Value declaration would look like this: [#f6]_

   .. code-block:: c#

-    static void Deconstruct(this DateTime dt, out int hour, out int minute, out int second)
+    :linenos:

-    {
+      static void Deconstruct(this DateTime dt, out int hour, out int minute, out int second) {
         hour = dt.Hour;
         minute = dt.Minute;
         second = dt.Second;
       }

 The following are point releases and the new features and enhancements included in each version.

   C# 7.1

-    * async Main method
+    * Async Main method
-    * default literal expressions
+    * Default literal expressions
-    * inferred tuple element names
+    * Inferred tuple element names
-    * pattern matching on generic type parameters
+    * Pattern matching on generic type parameters

   C# 7.2

-    * ``private protected`` access modifier
+    * ``Private protected`` access modifier
-    * conditional ref expressions (``?:``)
+    * Conditional ref expressions (``?:``)
-    * leading underscores for numeric literals before printed digits
+    * Leading underscores for numeric literals before printed digits

   C# 7.3

-    * ability to test ``==`` and ``!=`` with tuple types
+    * Ability to test ``==`` and ``!=`` with tuple types
-    * fixed statements can be used with any type that supports a pattern
+    * Fixed statements can be used with any type that supports a pattern
-    * additional generic constraints
+    * Additional generic constraints

 C# 8.0
 """"""

 C# 8.0 targets .NET Core.
-Some features rely on new CLR capabilites, other on library types added only in .NET Core C#. [#f4]_ The following are some of the new features and enhancements to the language:
+Some features rely on new CLR capabilities, other on library types added only in .NET Core C#. [#f4]_ The following are some of the new features and enhancements to the language: